AppSecure-nrw/security-belts/yellow/security-code-review.md

 # Security Code Review

+## Activities

-Perform code reviews of security-related software and infrastructure with the Security Champion Guild.
+- Perform code reviews of security-related software and infrastructure with the Security Champion Guild.

 The following areas of code tend to have a high-risk of containing security vulnerabilities:
   - Crypto implementations / usage
   - Parser, unparser
   - System configuration